roycetech/applescript-core/README.md

 ## Special Gotchas of your projects (Problems you faced, unique elements of your project)

 [ ] The built-in property list file handling may cause blocking so an alternative approach to use the plutil command line is used.
+[ ] Permission Error.
+Apps created in some ways are being blocked by Apple regardless if you try to re-create the app.
+The only solution I found is to rename the script, and recreate in the recommended way found in the script header.

 ## Table of Contents (Optional)